Vasthuhara: Plot

-The film takes place in Calcutta, 1971.
-The story begins with rehabilitation official Venu (Mohanlal) coming to Calcutta in one of his regular visits to shift about 35 to 40 refugee families to the Andaman Islands.
-The current rehabilitation plan is that only those who fall under the category of schedule caste farmers.
+The film takes place in Calcutta in 1971.
+The story begins with rehabilitation official Venu (Mohanlal) coming to Calcutta on one of his regular visits to shift nearly 35 to 40 refugee families to the Andaman Islands.
+The current rehabilitation plan is for only those who fall under the category of scheduled caste farmers.
 People in Andaman, too, are not happy about taking in refugees.
-All the refugees have been staying in Permanent Liability Camp in Rana ghat, West Bengal for the past two decades.
-Experiencing the shattered lives of poor displaced people deeply hurts Venu in his silent moments alone in his small lodge room frequently finds himself lost in the thoughts about the lives of the refuge seekers he meets during the day.
+All the refugees have been staying in a Permanent Liability Camp in Rana Ghat, West Bengal, for the past two decades.
+Experiencing the shattered lives of poor displaced people deeply hurts Venu in his silent moments alone in his small lodge room.
+He frequently finds himself lost in the thoughts about the lives of the refuge seekers he meets during the day.
 Living an oppressed life, their only hope being the occasional promises of land, cattle, and other grants by the bureaucratic state.

 Aravindan takes us closer into the life of a refugee when Venu realizes that the sorrow of one refugee family is his own.
-One day, an old lady, Arthi Panicker (Neelanjana Mitra) comes to meet Venu in his lodge.
+One day, an old lady, Arthi Panicker (Neelanjana Mitra), comes to meet Venu in his lodge.
 She speaks broken Malayalam which surprises Venu.
 She's a refugee from East Bengal.
-She desperately wants to move out of the wretched Calcutta for a better future of her children, a daughter (who's completed MA but never appeared of the examination) and a son about whom she's very sad.
-Her daughter Damayanti (Neena Gupta) quit studies and is a communist revolutionary on parole.
-Venu realizes that they are no one but his own uncle's family, his uncle Kunjunni Panicker whom he admired so much, a poet and revolutionary who left home long back (probably to join Bose's INA) when Venu was a child.
+She desperately wants to move out of the wretched Calcutta for a better future for her children, a daughter (who's completed her MA but never appeared for the examination) and a son about whom she's sad.
+Her daughter Damayanti (Neena Gupta) quit her studies and is a communist revolutionary on parole.
+Venu realizes that they are no one but his own uncle's family, his uncle Kunjunni Panicker whom he admired so much.
+He was a poet and revolutionary who left home long back (probably to join Bose's INA) when Venu was a child.

-Venu visits home in Kerala, a typical matrilineal nair household, to discuss about his chance meeting with Kunjunni uncle's family and also to secure their rightful share for them.
+Venu visits home in Kerala, a typical matrilineal Nair household, to discuss his chance meeting with Kunjunni uncle's family and also to secure their rightful share for them.
 Venu's mother has no sympathies for Arthi Panicker and her kids.
-Kunjunni uncle's land is in possession of Venu's aunt Bhavani (Padmini) who, as a beautiful teenager had loved Kunjunni.Venu remembers his childhood days where he used to run secret errands for a young Bhavani played by Shobana.
+Kunjunni uncle's land is in possession of Venu's aunt, Bhavani (Padmini), who, as a beautiful teenager, had loved Kunjunni.
+Venu remembers his childhood days when he used to run secret errands for a young Bhavani played by Shobana.
 Aunt Bhavani is more sympathetic towards Arthi.
 Having never met the wife and children of the man she once loved, she's curious about them.
 She agrees to give them the land or money, whatever is convenient to them.
-(One gets the impression that at the late time of her life Bhavani is leading a lonely, guilt-ridden life, having destroyed the lives of both the brothers — she married Anandan who commits suicide, probably due to unhappy marriage.)
+(One gets the impression that at the late time of her life, Bhavani is leading a lonely, guilt-ridden life, having destroyed the lives of both the brothers — she married Anandan who commits suicide, probably due to an unhappy marriage.)